Skip to main content

 Hormonal support for women, particularly during the perimenopausal and postmenopausal transitions, involves a different set of considerations.
 The interplay between estrogens, progesterone, and testosterone creates a unique hormonal environment that has direct implications for thyroid health.

-Oral estrogen preparations, for instance, undergo a “first-pass effect” through the liver.
-This hepatic processing leads to a substantial increase in the synthesis of TBG.
-For a woman with a healthy thyroid, her will simply compensate by producing more thyroid hormone.
 For a woman already on thyroid medication for hypothyroidism, her dosage requirement will almost certainly increase because more of her medication is being bound to the newly synthesized TBG, rendering it inactive.
 This is a well-documented interaction.
-Protocols utilizing transdermal or injectable estrogens bypass this first-pass metabolism, resulting in a much smaller impact on TBG and requirements.
+Protocols utilizing transdermal or injectable estrogens bypass this first-pass metabolism, resulting in a much smaller impact on TBG and thyroid hormone requirements.

 The method of estrogen administration directly determines its impact on the liver’s production of thyroid hormone carriers.

 When women receive low-dose testosterone therapy, the same principles regarding SHBG and TBG apply, although the effects are scaled to the much lower dosage.
-The addition of progesterone also plays a part, as it can influence the sensitivity of hormone receptors and interact with metabolic pathways that affect both and thyroid function.
+The addition of progesterone also plays a part, as it can influence the sensitivity of hormone receptors and interact with metabolic pathways that affect both sex hormones and thyroid function.

 Growth Hormone Peptide Therapy

-Peptide therapies designed to increase the body’s own production of (GH) represent another layer of interaction.
+Peptide therapies designed to increase the body’s own production of growth hormone (GH) represent another layer of interaction.
 Peptides like Sermorelin (a GHRH analogue) and Ipamorelin (a ghrelin mimetic and GHS) work by stimulating the pituitary gland.
 This is the same master gland that releases Thyroid-Stimulating Hormone (TSH).

 Comparative Effects of Hormonal Agents on Thyroid-Related Proteins